Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-Following similar steps, the contribution for $k=2$ in~\eqref{eq:ExpStruc} is given by
+Following similar steps, the contribution for $r=2$ in \cref{eq:ExpStruc} is given by

-where we used again Lemma~\ref{lemma:derivative} as well as the expansions of $\Lambda$, $E$ and $\mathbb{H}$ in \eqref{Exp:GeomFactExp} and \eqref{eq:ExpHolonomy}.
+where we used \cref{lemma:derivative}, as well as the expansions of $\Lambda$, $\mathbb{E}$, and $\mathbb{H}^{E,F,G}$ in \cref{Exp:GeomFactExp,eq:ExpHolonomy,eq:ExpHolonomy2}.
 At this point, it is important to stress again that we have suppressed the bundle indices in this computation.
-Thus, the order of the terms in the above expressions is important, and terms such as $a^{\alpha_{1}}\tensor{F}{_{\alpha_{1}\alpha_{2}}}b^{\alpha_2}$ should be understood with their bundle indices contracted accordingly with the respective bundle metrics.
-At order $k=3$ in~\eqref{eq:ExpStruc} we get
+Thus, the order of the terms in the above expressions is important, and terms such as $a^{\alpha_{1}}\tensor{F}{_{\alpha_{1}\alpha_{2}}}b^{\alpha_2}$ should be understood with the relevant bundle indices restored and contracted in the natural order.
+At order $r=3$ in \cref{eq:ExpStruc}, we get

-Note the term proportional to $\epsilon^{-1}$ in~\cref{exp:ord3}, which will contribute to the second order of the expansion.
-For similar reasons, we also have to compute the order $k=4$ in~\eqref{eq:ExpStruc} to obtain the expansion of the star product up to the order $\epsilon^{3}$ due to the factor of $\epsilon^{-1}$ in the exponential.
+Note the term proportional to $h^{-1}$ in \cref{exp:ord3}, which will contribute to the second order of the expansion.
+For similar reasons, we also have to compute the order $r=4$ in \cref{eq:ExpStruc} to obtain the expansion of the star product up to the order $h^{3}$ due to the factor of $h^{-1}$ in the exponential.
 The relevant terms are given by